Killarney, Ontario: History

 The major tourism businesses in Killarney were the Killarney mountain lodge, the Sportsmans Inn, the Killarney Bay Inn, the Pines Inn, Herbert fisheries, and Pitfield's General Store.
 The booming tourism industry brought hundreds of thousands of dollars to the businesses of Killarney as well as the many families that contributed to it.
-The current tourism businesses of Killarney include the Killarney Mountain Lodge, the Sportsmans Inn, Gateway Marina, Herbert fisheries, and Pitfield's General Store.

 When and why the place name Shebahonaning was changed to Killarney is unknown.
 Lady Dufferin, wife of the Governor-General of Canada, has often been credited with the name change, but the passage in her journal which describes their stop in Killarney is dated 1874—almost twenty years after the Post Office had replaced the Shebahonaning postal stamp with one reading Killarney.

 In July 1962, Highway 637 was established, connecting Killarney to major highways like Highway 69 and Highway 17, making it easier for people to travel to major cities like Toronto or Sudbury.
 Before that, the people of the town had to either go by boat in the summer to Little Current and then take a train to Sudbury or other areas to obtain food and resources or by horse and buggy in the winter.

 On January 1, 1999, the Ontario provincial government merged the Township of Rutherford and George Island (having an area of 31.6 km2 in the 1996 census) with large tracts of surrounding unincorporated areas, forming the new Municipality of Killarney (with an area of 1513.30 km2 in 2001 census).
 The municipality was also transferred from the Manitoulin District to the Sudbury District at that time.
 In 2006, the municipality was enlarged again (to 1654.58 km2) when it annexed the unorganized mainland portion of Manitoulin District.
 By the 2021 census, its territory was reduced to 1469.40 km2 due to the incorporation of Point Grondine 3 reserve.